 There is no cut at the WGC Mexico Championship so an aggressive strategy is required.
 However, good course management will be at a premium.
 Accuracy off the tee will be a plus and the ability to capitalise with good scoring on the Par 5s will be important.

-Last year, Phil Mickelson emerged victorious after edging out Justin Thomas on the first hole of a playoff.
+In 2018, Phil Mickelson emerged victorious after edging out Justin Thomas on the first hole of a playoff.
 Lefty carded a final round -5 (66) for a total -16 (268) for the week.
 It was his first victory since winning the Claret Jug at Muirfield in 2013.